Real moduli space of stable rational curves revised: Introduction

-The main purpose of the present paper is to clarify the structure of the topological operad $\cup_{n\geq 2} \MonR{n+1}$, present nice algebraic models of this operad and prove almost all conjectures stated in~\cite{Etingof_Rains}.
-In particular, we prove the following. \begin{itemize} \item The Koszul dual operad to the operad of $\Chains_{\QQ}(\MonR{n+1})$ coincides with $\ZZ_2$-invariants of the associative operad (Theorem~\ref{thm::Mosaic::chains}) where the generator of $\ZZ_2$ interchanges an algebra and its opposite. \item We find a presentation of the latter operad of $\ZZ_2$-invariants of the associative operad (Theorem~\ref{thm::AsM::def}); \item This crucially simplifies the computation of the Poincar\'e polynomial and the description of the homology cooperad $\cup_{n\geq 2} H^{\udot}(\MonR{n+1},\QQ)$ (Corollary~\ref{thm::Mos::Pois}) compare to the one suggested in~\cite{Etingof_Rains}. \item The Koszul dual statement leads the homotopy equivalence of the operad $\MonR{n+1}$ and the following homotopy quotient (Corollary~\ref{cor::Mos=E1/2}):
+The main purpose of the present paper is to clarify the structure of the topological operad $\{ \MonR{n+1}\}$, present nice algebraic models of this operad and prove almost all conjectures stated in~\cite{Etingof_Rains}.
+In particular, we prove the following. \begin{itemize} \item (Theorem~\ref{thm::Mosaic::chains}) The Koszul dual operad to the operad of $\Chains_{\QQ}(\MonR{n+1})$ coincides with $\ZZ_2$-invariants of the associative operad where the generator of $\ZZ_2$ interchanges an algebra and its opposite. \item We find a presentation of the latter operad of $\ZZ_2$-invariants of the associative operad (Theorem~\ref{thm::AsM::def}); \item This gives another proof of the computation of the Poincar\'e polynomial and the description of the cohomology cooperad $\cup_{n\geq 2} H^{\udot}(\MonR{n+1},\QQ)$ (Corollary~\ref{thm::Mos::Pois}) compared to the one suggested in~\cite{Etingof_Rains}. \item The Koszul dual statement leads to the homotopy equivalence of the operad $\MonR{n+1}$ and the following homotopy quotient (Corollary~\ref{cor::Mos=E1/2}):

-\item We adopt certain Hopf models known for little balls operads $E_d$ and for its cohomology operads $\Pois_d$ to the case of Hopf operads $\frac{E_d\ltimes \ZZ_2}{\ZZ_2}$ and their homology operads called $\TwoPois_d$ (Chapter~\S\ref{sec::Hopf::Mosaic}). \item This description is used to prove the main conjectures stated in~\cite{Etingof_Rains} concerning (pure) cacti groups (our results are stated in Section~\ref{sec::results}). \item In particular, we proved that the quadratic algebras $H^{\udot}(\MonR{n+1};\QQ)$ are Koszul (Theorem~\ref{thm::HICG}) and, consequently, that $\MonR{n+1}$ are rational $K(\pi,1)$ spaces (Corollary~\ref{cor::Mon::Kp1}). \end{itemize}
+\item We adopt certain combinatorial Hopf models known for little balls operads $E_d$ and for its homology operads $\Pois_d$ to the case of the operads $\frac{E_d\ltimes \ZZ_2}{\ZZ_2}$.
+The corresponding Hopf model is called $\Graphs_d^{\orient,\odd}$ since it is spanned by oriented graphs with odd number of outputs and the corresponding homology operads is denoted by $\TwoPois_d$ (\S\ref{sec::Hopf::Mosaic} for details). \item The latter combinatorial Hopf models $\Graphs_d^{\orient,\odd}$ and the $\LL_\infty$-algebras of its generators $\ICGod{d}$ are used to prove the main conjectures stated in~\cite{Etingof_Rains} concerning (pure) cactus groups (our results are stated in Section~\ref{sec::results}). \item In particular, we proved that the quadratic algebras $H^{\udot}(\MonR{n+1};\QQ)$ are Koszul (Corollary~\ref{cor::koszul::Twopois} and, consequently, $\MonR{n+1}$ are rational $K(\pi,1)$ spaces (Corollary~\ref{cor::Mon::Kp1}). \end{itemize}